-NOTE F - AVAILABLE CREDIT
+NOTE G - AVAILABLE CREDIT

 The Organization has obtained several credit cards with a maximum aggregate limit of \$146,000.
-The outstanding balances on credit cards was \$7,981 and \$17,269 in total at June 30, 2018 and 2017, respectively, and are included in accounts payable in the accompanying financial statements.
-The credit cards bear interest at rates ranging from 9.24% to 14.99% on any past due amounts and no collateral is required.
+The outstanding balances on credit cards was \$9,896 and \$7,981 in total at June 30, 2019 and 2018, respectively, and are included in accounts payable in the accompanying financial statements.
+The credit cards bear interest at rates ranging from 9.24% to 14.99% on any outstanding balances and no collateral is required.

-NOTE G - OPERATING LEASE OBLIGATIONS
+NOTE H - OPERATING LEASE OBLIGATIONS

-LifeROOTS, Inc. has several non-cancelable operating leases, primarily for equipment that expire at various dates through October 2018.
-Rental expense for those leases was \$898 and \$22,324 for the years ended June 30, 2018 and 2017, respectively.
+LifeROOTS, Inc. has several non-cancelable operating leases, primarily for equipment, that expire at various dates through June 2022.
+Rental expense for those leases was \$871 and \$898 for the years ended June 30, 2019 and 2018, respectively.